dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part1/GSDemo-Part1_en.md

 @end
 ~~~

-Here we create an NSMutableArray called **editPoints** to store waypoint objects and add two methods to implement **Add** and **Remove** waypoints.
+Here, we create an NSMutableArray called **editPoints** to store waypoint objects and add two methods to implement **Add** and **Remove** waypoints.
 The last method will be used to return the current waypoint objects on the map in an array.

 Let's go to the **DJIMapController.m** file and replace the original code with the following: